rydmike/rydmike.github.io/blog_flutter_linting.md

 which one as well.

-For my personal projects I just prefer the clarity of enabling all rules in one file, and then disabling the ones that do not fit my usage and preferences.
+For my personal projects I just prefer the clarity of enabling all rules in one file, and then disabling the ones that do not fit my use case and preferences.

 Earlier I started with one of the above packages too, but I noticed that when I needed or wanted to modify a few rules.
 I then ended up with **enabling or disabling** rules in relation to used package settings.
 This got a bit messy